Meowmixforme/BigFoot/README.md

 ---

 This comprehensive dashboard provides researchers, data scientists, and enthusiasts with powerful tools to explore patterns in cryptid encounters, assess report quality, and generate data-driven recommendations for future field research and analysis.

-For more information, visit the [GitHub repository](https://github.com/Meowmixforme/BigFoot) or contact the author via GitHub.